 You can also use powdered jaggery, coconut sugar, or honey instead of sugar if you are looking for a healthier alternative.

-Mint Leaves: It adds a very refreshing flavor.
+Mint Leaves: Fresh mint leaves add a very refreshing flavor.

 You can also use sparkling water, coca-cola, sprite, or ginger ale instead of water or club soda to make a different variation.
 I sometimes add chia seeds soaked in water to it too.